 Why Does Your Tibialis Anterior Hurt When You Walk?

 Your tibialis anterior may hurt when you walk because the sheath that contains the muscle is too small.
-When the muscle swells while walking or exercising, then it can press against the sheath and cause pain.
+When the tibialis anterior muscle swells while walking or exercising, then it can press against the sheath and cause pain.

-Even professional athletes that I have worked with have underestimated how important the anterior tibialis muscle is.
+Even professional athletes that I have worked with have underestimated how important the tibialis anterior muscle is.

 If it’s not trained as much as the other upper and lower leg muscles, then you can run into some problems.